In a Divorce

 There are so many things to consider when designing a parenting plan: How will you make decisions about sports and extracurricular activities?
 Who decides where the children go to church?
 Which parent has to pay for the prom dress?
 What about vacations?
-I have dealt with all of these questions and many more.
+We have dealt with all of these questions and many more.

 Some things seem unimportant today, but they may become very important in a few years.
 You need an experienced attorney who has dealt with these issues.

 If you have a child with someone you were never married to, child custody is a little different.
 In Tennessee, a child born out of wedlock is in the custody of his/her mother until a judge signs an order saying otherwise.
 If you're the dad, the burden is on you to establish paternity, and get a parenting plan in place that gives you custody, or at least visitation.
-My firm has helped many fathers secure rights to their children.

 If you are raising someone else's child, you need to become that child's legal guardian.
 Otherwise, when Dad gets clean for a few days, or when Mom gets out of jail, he or she may take the child.
 And there will be nothing you can do to stop it.

 A guardianship proceeding is usually simple and fast.
 Give us a call if you find yourself in this kind of situation.
 We will explain the process and give you the information you need to decide what you need to do.

 Maybe you already have a parenting plan in place, one that served you well at first.
 But with the passage of time, things have changed and that plan just doesn't work anymore.
 If you want information about how to change it, contact our office.

 Emergencies happen.
 A child's parent dies unexpectedly.
 Mom or Dad goes to jail.
 Sometimes unpredictable things happen, and you need a lawyer to act fast in order to protect a child.
 We are usually able to act quickly, and get you into court on fairly short notice.